realedo/Zeri/README.md

 # Zeri

 Zeri is a work in progress riot api based on python.
 Zeri is strictly ideated for the Italian League of Legends Community

+# Version/Patch Notes

+Zeri is now updated at alpha 1.01 featuring tkinr ui( prev used only terminal)

 # How does it work

-Now Zeri is only a simple python program that given summoner name and region calls riot api for all kind of informations
+Now Zeri is only a simple python program that given summoner name and region calls riot api for all kind of informations. all the data is collected by tkiner input.
+The api is ten called and the data is written in the terminal(soon going to be deleted) and then displayed in tkinter labels.
+The terminal is visible(soon going to be deleted).

 # What comes next

-My idea is to make a simple Ui for the script so i can release a closed beta dist of my file to a small comunity.
-Then i want Zeri to work closely with a javascript program to display inputs and outputs to a HTML page
+The app now runs on tkinker.
+Future udates will be featuring full last game data and beter ui while not supporting visible terminal anymore. the next step would be building a full functioning application for beta testing. then i make the py application work with a javascript one to make it work on HTML